paypal/adaptiveaccounts-sdk-java/adaptiveaccountssample/README.md

-This application contains API based samples.
+This application contains API based samples for AdaptiveAccounts.

 Prerequisities:
 ---------------